Apple Daily: Price war

 The newspaper launched against a poor economy and a competitive Chinese-language newspaper market.
 Political uncertainties from Lai's criticisms of the Chinese government also made media analysts pessimistic about the future of Apple.
-Its launch was teased by television advertisements where Lai was portrayed with an apple on his head as would have been a shooting target for its competitors.
+Its launch was teased by television advertisements where Lai was portrayed with an apple on his head, which would have been a shooting target for its competitors.
 In the first month of publication, the newspaper gave out coupons which effectively reduced the cover price to HK$2 ($0.25), despite a standardised retail price of HK$5 per issue set by the Newspaper Society of Hong Kong.
 The price was restored to $5 after a month, but the newspaper switched to promotion with T-shirts and coloured posters.
 The campaign boosted Apple Daily to 200,000 copies on its first day, to become the newspaper with the second highest circulation in Hong Kong.

 A price war ensued between popular newspapers in response to Apple Daily's entry into the market.
 Oriental Daily dropped its price to $2 from $5 per issue in December 1995.
 Other newspapers, such as Sing Pao and Tin Tin Daily followed suit.
 Apple Daily reduced its retail price to $4 one day after Oriental Daily announced a 10 per cent drop in its circulation.
 As a result, a number of newspapers collapsed: TV Daily ceased operations on the first day of the price war, Hong Kong United Daily, China Times magazine, and English newspaper Eastern Express, a sister newspaper of Oriental Daily, collapsed soon afterwards.

+In 2003, Lai founded a sister publication of the same name in Taiwan (see Apple Daily (Taiwan)).